iv-org/documentation/docs/gluetun.md

 # Make Invidious requests data from YouTube through a VPN using Gluetun (in case your IP is blocked)

+This tutorial has been written by [TheFrenchGhosty](https://github.com/TheFrenchGhosty).
+He is better suited when looking for help about this tutorial.

 ## Create the docker network (must be done outside of the compose file):

 ```